MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-certificates.md

 To create a Server Authentication certificate from the template:

-1. Open CERTSRV.MSC and configure certificates. <!--What does "configure certificates" mean here?
-Aren't we already configuring the certificate?-->

-1. Open the **Certificate Authority**.
+1. Open **Certification Authority**.

-1. In the **Details** pane, select the name of the computer you want to create a certificate for to expand the accordion menu.
+1. In the left pane, select the name of the computer you want to create a certificate for to expand its accordion menu.

 1. Right-click **Certificate Templates**, then select **Manage** from the drop-down menu to open the Certificate Templates Console.